Tom Prichard: Continental Championship Wrestling / Continental Wrestling Federation (1986–1989)

+World Wrestling Federation (1987)

+Prichard made an appearance for the World Wrestling Federation on August 28, 1987, at the Paul Boesch Retirement Show in Houston, Texas when he defeated Mark Lewin.

+New Japan Pro Wrestling (1989)

+From October to November 1989, Prichard worked for New Japan Pro Wrestling where he teamed with Matt Borne and Tony St. Clair.

+World Championship Wrestling (1990)

+Prichard made his only appearance for World Championship Wrestling on September 15, 1990, against Hector Guerrero which ended in a draw at a house show.

+International Promotions (1990–1991)

+Prichard wrestled in Germany's Catch Wrestling Association in 1990.
+In 1991, he returned to Japan but this time for W*ING where he teamed with Eddie Gilbert.

 United States Wrestling Association (1990–1992)

 In 1990, Prichard then moved on to the United States Wrestling Association, first working out of the Texas branch, where he formed a heel stable that included Eric Embry and Steve Austin, managed by Tojo Yamamoto.
 They feuded with the other top babyfaces, including Jeff Jarrett, Bill Dundee, Robert Fuller, and others.
-While based out of Texas, Prichard won both the USWA Southern Heavyweight championship and the USWA Texas Heavyweight championship before the USWA closed the Texas end of their territory in November 1990.
+While based out of Texas, Prichard won both the USWA Southern Heavyweight championship and the USWA Texas Heavyweight championship before the USWA (closed the Texas) end of their territory in November 1990.
 Afterwards, Prichard competed in the Memphis end of the USWA before the opening of Smoky Mountain Wrestling in 1992.